 Walks & Hikes

-There are many trails but some locals highly recommended RSPB Loch Gruinart.
+There are many trails, but some locals highly recommend RSPB Loch Gruinart.
 It is a protected wildlife reserve hosting a lush range of birds, insects, hen harriers, and otters, to name a few.
-The visitor’s center does have a map of all the different walks you can take.
+The visitor’s centre does have a map of all the different walks you can take.
 Some are shaded by trees, others are wide open fields.
-The greenery and flowers are all absolutely stunning creating rather magical forest passages in some spots.
+The greenery and flowers are all absolutely stunning, creating rather magical forest passages in some spots.

-If you are spending time in Bowmore there is a cute boardwalk near the distillery and a rocky beach.
-Bring your takeout and some whisky for a picnic, no reservations needed.
+If you are spending time in Bowmore, there is a cute boardwalk near the distillery and a rocky beach.
+Bring your takeout and some whisky for a picnic; no reservations are needed.

 See all possible walking trails on Islay here on Walk Highlands.